maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - UpdateMaxFailure
   - int64
   - default: 0
-  - Used only in `stream` and `alone` mode, the maximum number of time we can not reach Crowdsec before blocking traffic
+  - Used only in `stream` and `alone` mode, the maximum number of time we can not reach Crowdsec before blocking traffic (set -1 to never block)
 - DefaultDecisionSeconds
   - int64
   - default: 60